10 Life-essential Q&A’s

 - If I am a good, moral person and go to church, won’t God reward that?

 - The principal deception that Satan uses is the logical conclusion that we can work and live good enough to earn God’s acceptance.
 Satan wants us to believe that all the way to our grave.
 The truth is you can’t be good enough for Him to save you, and you can’t be bad enough for Him to not save you.
 God is perfect and cannot tolerate any sin whatsoever.
-Our purity before Him comes through Jesus Christ.
+Our purity before Him comes only through His Son, Jesus Christ.
 It has nothing to do with how good we are or how involved we are in “religious” things.
 Good deeds come from salvation; good deeds don’t earn salvation.
 Those who rely on a church process, a training program, or a statement of belief do so in vain, because that is not how the gift of salvation is obtained.
 We all fall short of God’s standards.
 However, because He loves each of us so much, He has offered us the only way we can meet his standards, and that is through abandoning our efforts to live right and depending on Jesus’ death on the cross to do what we can’t.

 - For it is by grace you have been saved through faith—and this not from yourselves, it is the gift of God—not by works, so that no one can boast.
 Ephesians 2:8-9/ Not everyone who says to Me, “Lord, Lord,” will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
 Matthew 7:21